kuzzleio/kuzzle/README.md

     $ vagrant up

-Once the virtual machine is provisionned, you should be able to access Kuzzle's http api on http://localhost:7512/api/.
+Once the virtual machine is provisioned, you should be able to access Kuzzle's http api on http://localhost:7512/api/.

 ## From source or npm